pbs-assess/pacea/README.md

     -   150 m to the sea bottom
     -   sea bottom.

--   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño. **Updated monthly.**
+-   10 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño. **Updated monthly, new one added.**

 -   estimates of abundances for Harbour Seals.